containers/podman/docs/podman-run.1.md

 Run container in systemd mode.
 The default is *true*.

-If the command you are running inside of the container is systemd or init, podman will setup tmpfs mount points in the following directories:
+If the command you are running inside of the container is systemd or init, Podman will setup tmpfs mount points in the following directories:

 /run, /run/lock, /tmp, /sys/fs/cgroup/systemd, /var/lib/journal